-There is not a limit.
-But you should not spend more than half your time here.
+There is not a limit, but each visit must be no longer than 6 months.
+You should not spend more than half your time here.

 Temporary Work - Creative Worker Visa

 What can I do on a Temporary Work - Creative Worker Visa?